Do you want to act for nuclear power and the climate? Help us by joining or becoming a volunteer!

 The association, run by and for employees, aims to regain the pride in being players in an exceptional scientific and industrial sector and to re-establish facts about nuclear energy.

 Myrto Tripathi has been the president and founder of the “Voix du Nuclear” association since its creation on March 20, 2018.

 She is currently taking an active role in several projects aimed at mobilizing science and business in the preservation of the environment and against climate change.
-She is also president of the French association of Ecomodernists, she is an associate co-founder of the start-up Isotope, the first 100% nuclear electricity supplier in France.
+She also chairs the association RePlanet France – les Ecohumanistes, she is director of consultancy at Epsilon to support the development of artificial intelligence applied to data science for industry.
 Finally, she was invited by the government to participate in the 1st session of the Cycle of Advanced Public Service Studies (promotion 2021-2022).

 She was previously Climate Policy Director at Global Compact France and adviser to Brice Lalonde, during which time she actively participated in the climate and COP negotiations from 2015 for the Paris Agreements to 2017.